top of page

 • Key Traits: A calm, confident, and food-motivated dog with a natural curiosity and strong desire to sniff is an excellent candidate.

 • Temperament Tests: Professional evaluations can assess if your dog is comfortable in various environments and how they respond to new stimuli.
 Dogs prone to anxiety, aggression, or extreme timidity may struggle with the demands of this work.
+We scheudule temperament tests for candidate puppies and dogs prior them starting training.

 4. Behavior and Motivation